 Just as business entrepreneurs and business leaders have to work primarily with and through the nexus of desires for individual material gain, money and markets, social entrepreneurs and social change makers often have to look outside this particular nexus for energy, guidance as to value, and production.
 They have to work through and with the desires of individuals to help others, to define and do their social duty, and to pursue a vision of a good and just society.
 And they have to work with social and political processes that shape social values and provide the fuel for civic as well as government action as well as market processes

+Social Entrepreneurship tied to Business Enterprises

 In one version of social entrepreneurship tied closely to business enterprises, the focus on social and political values means that they can seek to produce valuable social results in at least three ways.
 First, they have to tap into the desires of business leaders to deviate from their strict commitment to a financial bottom line, and encourage them to act in accord with principles of corporate social responsibility – to encourage them to spend shareholder dollars to do the right thing for society at large, not just their shareholders.
 Second, they can get commercial enterprises to be responsible for and pursue socially important values by tapping into the social values of customers and investors to bring pressure to bear on firms to advance social goals and avoid social harms through consumer or investor boycotts of companies that do not help to advance important social goals.
 Third, they can create enough political power to pass laws that would require firms to do what they should do if they were focused on creating social and public value rather than financial returns to shareholders.
 In this way, social entrepreneurs and social change makers can find themselves acting to change rather than mimic the practices of business entrepreneurs and leaders, and alter market outcomes through the invocation and use of social and political values in the population.

+Social Entrepreneurship in the Voluntary and Political/Government Sector

 More commonly, social entrepreneurs and change makers working with and through the social motivations of individuals and collectives work within the voluntary sector, or the political/governmental sector rather than the private business sector.
 The reason is that the social value they seek to create will often require them to work with clients who do not have much money to spend on products and services, and for causes that cannot easily be converted in a revenue stream generated by sales to individual customers.
 So, the revenue stream that is so central to business calculation, success and sustainability – the revenues earned by sales to individuals – cannot be relied on either as a normative justification for the enterprise (if they didn’t value the product, they wouldn’t buy it); or as a practical way of sustaining and scaling the enterprise (choices to produce poor products and services will be punished by consumer indifference).

 Yet, the social ventures created by social entrepreneurs and social change makers will need money and social support to launch, sustain, and scale their efforts to aid needy clients, or advance broad social and political causes.
 That means they will often have to turn to publicly spirited donors and volunteers to contribute money and labor without expecting a financial return.
-If there is a some “return” to the donors and volunteers, it will lie in the achievement of the economic, social, and political mission -- not in financial returns directly connected to their contributions.
+If there is some “return” to the donors and volunteers, it will lie in the achievement of the economic, social, and political mission -- not in financial returns directly connected to their contributions.